kerrgarr/SemanticSegmentationCityscapes/README.md

 After unzipping these files, you will find the subdirectories: **train**, **val**, and **test**.
 We focus on the files contained in train and val folders.

 From these datasets, a smaller subset was created from the Hamburg data (in train/Hamburg/) and Frankfurt data (in val/Frankfurt/).
+The reason for using a smaller subset was to speed the runtime for training the models so as to achieve some preliminary results.
+(Of course, training on the full dataset will improve the model performance.)

  Your directory structure should look like this (for logging later on, optionally add a folder called myfcn_test or whichever name you prefer.)